heliholic/devel/REF-DESIGN.md

 It shall be labelled as "Port A"

-The signal pins (TX/RX) are connected to the MCU pins PB10/PB11.
+The signal pins are connected to the MCU pins PB10 (TX) and PB11 (RX).

 ### Expansion Port B